-So technically, you could dehydrate every food, but you shouldn’t.
+So technically, you could dehydrate any food, but you shouldn’t.
 Some of it will go rancid.
-Some will taste bad and some aren’t worth the work.
-And some won’t hold their nutritional value.
-Here are a few of the different types of food you should not dehydrate and what to do instead.
+Some will taste bad, and some aren’t worth the work.
+Others won’t hold their nutritional value.
+Here are a few of the different types of food you should not dehydrate and how to preserve them instead.

 Food You Should Not Dehydrate

 Butter, milk, and cheese should all be avoided when it comes to dehydrating.
 The high-fat content of cheese and butter makes it a lot of work to dehydrate, only to go rancid very quickly.

 Dehydrating milk might seem relatively straightforward, but it isn’t.
 You have a high probability of giving yourself food poisoning since residential dehydrators can’t reach the extreme temperatures of commercial-grade dryers needed.
 Without a high enough temperature, the bacteria will thrive and turn your product sour.

 Instead, just buy powdered milk, cheese, or butter.
 Twenty years ago, these would have been pretty dismal options.
 But with a renewed interest in food preservation and canning and long-term storage, it seems better options just keep being invented.

 When dehydrated, nuts lose a significant amount of their nutritional value and will actually shorten their shelf life.
 It would be pointless to dehydrate nuts for long-term storage.
 Just freeze them in an airtight container.
 If done properly, they’ll last for a few years in the freezer, depending on the nut.